Alfredo Antonini: 1950s-1970s: Television

 In addition to performing as a conductor on WOR radio in New York City during the 1940s, he appeared as a guest conductor for leading symphonic orchestras in Chicago, Milwaukee, Oslo, Norway and Chile during the 1950s.
 During this time he also founded the Tampa Philharmonic Orchestra in Tampa, Florida, which eventually merged into the Florida Gulf Coast Symphony.
 In the 1960s, Antonini also appeared as a guest conductor with the New York Philharmonic at Philharmonic Hall during a grand opera benefit concert which featured the artistry of Jan Peerce and Robert Merrill.
-Throughout the 1960s he continued to collaborate with such operatic luminaries as Jan Peerce, Robert Merrill,Franco Corelli, Nicolai Gedda, Giorgio Tozzi, Gabriella Tucci, and Dorothy Kirsten in a variety of gala concerts.The New York Times, 14 November 1965, p.
-101 He also performed with Roberta Peters at the Lewisohn Stadium at City College.
+Throughout the 1960s he continued to collaborate with such operatic luminaries as Jan Peerce, Robert Merrill, Franco Corelli, Nicolai Gedda, Giorgio Tozzi, Gabriella Tucci, and Dorothy Kirsten in a variety of gala concerts.
+He also performed with Roberta Peters at the Lewisohn Stadium at City College.

+In 1975, Antonini conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1971, Antonini served as musical director on the CBS Television premier of Ezra Laderman's opera And David Wept, earning an Emmy Award for Outstanding Achievement in Religious Programming (1972).
-He collaborated in this premier production with such operatic luminaries as Sherrill Milnes, Rosalind Elias, and Ara Berberian.Margaret Ross Griffel.

-Operas in English, Scarecrow Press, UK2013 p.
-19; "'And David Wept' premiered on CBS Television in 1971 with Sherrill Milnes and Ara Berberian"], books.google.com.
-Accessed 29 December 2022.
-Several years later, in 1975, he joined forces once again with Berberian and mezzo-soprano Elaine Bonazzi for the CBS television movie, A Handful of Souls.Nina David.
-TV Season 1975-76, Oryx Press 1975 p.
-83, A Handful of Souls], books.google.com.
-Accessed 29 December 2022.
+He collaborated in this premier production with such operatic luminaries as Sherrill Milnes, Rosalind Elias, and Ara Berberian.
+Several years later, in 1975, he joined forces once again with Berberian and mezzo-soprano Elaine Bonazzi for the CBS television movie, A Handful of Souls.

 Antonini's collaborations at CBS Television extended beyond the realm of opera to include prominent figures from several professions including: